apolo-actions/postgres/README.md

 ### Optional
 - `job_name`

-    Predictable subdomain name which replaces the job's ID in the full job URI. `""` by default (in this case, the job name will be [generated](https://neu-ro.gitbook.io/neuro-flow/reference/live-workflow-syntax#jobs.less-than-job-id-greater-than.name) by Neuro-Flow).
+    Predictable subdomain name which replaces the job's ID in the full job URI. `""` by default (in this case, the job name will be [generated](https://docs.apolo.us/apolo-flow-reference/workflow-syntax/live-workflow-syntax#jobs.less-than-job-id-greater-than.name) by `apolo-flow`).

     ```yaml
     args: